Xinyan272/Learn-Spring-Boot-/README.md

-# Learn-Spring-Boot-
-first Spring Boot Web Application
+# Spring Boot HelloWorld
+This is the simple HelloWorld project for learning Spring Boot.
+All dependencies are in *pom.xml*.